Bridging Speech Emotion Recognition and Personality: Dataset and Temporal Interaction Condition Network: Conclusions

 We first established comprehensive baselines for PR at both utterance and conversation levels.
 The conversation-level models consistently outperformed utterance-level models by over 0.2 concordance correlation coefficient (CCC) across all five personality traits, reflecting the stability of personality characteristics over extended interactions.
 To capitalize on the strong correlation between personality traits and emotional expression, we propose the temporal interaction condition network with cross attention for feature fusion (TICN-CA).
 The proposed approach is designed to capture the dynamic impact of predicted personality traits on emotional expression across temporal segments of speech.
 Our experimental results demonstrate that integrating personality traits, whether ground-truth or predicted, significantly improves SER performance, particularly for valence.
 Using ground-truth personality traits, TICN improved the CCC from 0.698 to 0.785, while using predicted traits from conversation-level PR experiments as input achieved a comparable CCC of 0.776.

 These findings validate the efficacy of personality-aware SER systems and highlight their potential for real-world applications where explicit personality data is unavailable.
 By demonstrating that predicted personality traits can substantively enhance emotion recognition, our approach paves the way for more personalized and emotionally intelligent human-computer interaction systems.
 This work not only addresses the gap in available emotion and personality annotated datasets but also establishes a foundation for future research into multimodal and context-aware affective computing.
+While the personality annotations were derived from acted performances, we also aim to extend our study to more naturalistic data in future work.